Artem3213212/cuda_csv_hilite/readme/readme.txt

 Plugin for CudaText.
-For CSV files, it highlights different CSV columns in different colors.
+For CSV (comma-separated values) and TSV (tab-separated values), plugin highlights different columns in different colors.
-Requires "CSV" pseudo lexer (empty) from Addon Manager, install this lexer first.
+Requires "CSV" and "TSV" pseudo lexers (plugin has these lexers as requirements in Addon Manager, so they are usually auto-intalled).

-Also plugin handles hovering mouse over text: it shows index/caption of current CSV column in the statubar (caption is read from the 1st line).
+Also plugin handles hovering mouse over text: it shows index/caption of current column in the statubar (caption is read from the first line).

-Plugin has several commands for manage CSV columns.
+Plugin has several commands for manage columns.

 Plugin has several options in config file.
-Call config by menu "Options / Settings-plugins / CSV Hilite".
+Call config by menu "Options / Settings-plugins / CSV Helper".

 Authors:
   Alexey Torgashin (CudaText)